qmk/qmk_firmware/keyboards/hineybush/hbcp/keymaps/hiney/readme.md

-# The default keymap for hbcp
+# hineybush's keymap for hbcp